dannyfriar/lazydate/README.md

 ## Lazydate

-Small python date-parsing library to convert noisy date strings to Python `datetime.datetime` objects with an encoder-decoder model.
+Small python date-parsing library to convert noisy date strings to Python `datetime.datetime` objects and extract dates from short texts (using an encoder-decoder model).

 Designed to be robust to mis-spellings, different date formats and surrounding text.